Donald Trump Gets Back On The Campaign Trail With Packed Florida Rally

 “They say I’m immune – I feel so powerful.
 I’ll walk in there and kiss everyone.
 I’ll kiss the guys and the beautiful women, I’ll give you a big, fat kiss,” the president said at one point, referring to his own recovery.

-BBC News reports that Trump also spoke about stock market growth, the establishment of the U.S. Space Force, and his successful confirmation of two conservative Supreme Court justices, as well as his nomination of a third, Judge Amy Coney Barrett, who faces the Senate this week.
-The crowd of thousands, few of whom were following social distancing guidelines, chanted “Four more years” and “USA” at the rally outside Orlando.
+BBC News reported that Trump also spoke about stock market growth, the establishment of the U.S. Space Force, and his successful confirmation of two conservative Supreme Court justices, as well as his nomination of a third, Judge Amy Coney Barrett, who faces the Senate this week.
+The crowd of thousands, few of whom were reportedly following social distancing guidelines, chanted “four more years” and “USA” at the rally outside Orlando.

 It was great to be back in my home state of FLORIDA to make my official return to the campaign trail.
 I am energized by your prayers, humbled by your support, and absolutely determined to finish what we started and Make America Greater than Ever Before! pic.twitter.com/XrQG0KPdUo